-The Industrial Advisory Board meeting was held October 1-2, 2017 in Fayetteville with nine board members from industry and one guest faculty member (Dr. David Probst, Chairman, Department of Physics and Engineering Physics, Southeast Missouri State University) attending.
-Approximately 40 board, faculty, and students attended the IAB dinner on Sunday evening, October 1st.
-Nine students participated in the three-minute thesis and poster contest held before the dinner.
+The Industrial Advisory Board meeting was held November 11-12, 2018 in Fayetteville with six board members from industry attending.
+Approximately 40 board, faculty, and students attended the IAB dinner on Sunday evening, November 11th.
+Six students participated in the three-minute thesis and poster contest held before the dinner.
 Small Group Leaders, Student Community Service Coordinator, and MicroEP student Volunteer of the Year were also recognized at the event.
-In addition to a review of the program on Monday morning, the board member held breakout meetings with MicroEP faculty and students.
+In addition to a review of the program on Monday morning, the board members held breakout meetings with MicroEP faculty and students.
 Mike Seacrist, Senior Fellow from SundEdison Semiconductor, serves as the board chair.
-Professor Greg Salamo gave an update on the proposal for the formation of a School of Materials Science and Engineering (SMSE) which would span both the College of Engineering and the College of Arts and Sciences.
-Rick Wise gave an overview of the MicroEP program metrics.
-Dr. Keith Roper presented the proposal submitted to NSF for a three-year MicroEP REU (Research Experience for Undergraduates) entitled: "Tomorrow's Nanomanufacturing: Engineering with Science".
-Dr. Cynthia Sides presented the new three-year NSF STEM PAAD (Professional Awareness, Advancement, and Development) awarded it 2017.
+Associate Director Dr. Keith Roper gave a talk on the first year progress of NSF supported MicroEP REU (Research Experience for Undergraduates) entitled: "Tomorrow's Nanomanufacturing: Engineering with Science".
+Dr. Roper also gave an update about the preparation of NSF-ERC proposal in collaboration with Agricultural College titled, Mariah Program: Materials for Agricultural Resource Imaging Analytics at High Resolution.
+Director Dr. Rick Wise gave an overview of the MicroEP program metrics.